Sammckay12/spike_kompas/README.md

 - Manage your links
 - Paste into the URL Shortener to generate short link
 - Short / long link pairs are stored in a mongoDB database
-- Reat built to prevent re-rendering of page
+- React built to prevent re-rendering of page

 ## User Stories